cannable/tclmpc/README.md

 ## playlistInfo

 Ditto for playlists.
 Playlist name is the key.
+This may or may not contain track info in the Tracks key for each playlist, depending on where you get your info.
+If you call 'playlist info', then you won't have track info.
+To get track info, call 'playlist allInfo'.

+The two different commands were written to give the client some flexibility in scenarios where it doesn't need to have all of this info, and maybe shouldn't (ex. when the MPD DB has a ton of playlists with a ton of tracks).

 # API Documentation